jakemanger/NEVE/docs/closed_loop_example.md

 ## Start NEVE

 Follow instructions on how to run NEVE at the main [README](../README.md).

+Ensure you set the `fictracFeedback` parameter to `1` in your configuration file to let NEVE know to use sockets with fictrac.

 From the command line, this involves running:

 (on windows)